microsoft/RTVS-docs/index.md

 * Note that the Visual Studio 2017 release of RTVS is not quite ready yet, but will ship soon.

+Note that there are software packages that ship with the _Visual Studio Shell_, e.g., Test Professional and SQL Management Studio.
+The Visual Studio Shell lacks several components that are required by RTVS, so we explicitly block the installation of RTVS if it detects the presence of the Visual Studio Shell.
+Install one of the supported versions of Visual Studio before you install RTVS.

 Please check out the installation steps, *especially* if you are new to Visual Studio